How do I Meet FAA Regulations

 This is a link to the FAA information page for getting your FAA #107 certification.
 FAA #107 There are also many YouTube help videos available.
 There are companies with classes and videos that can help you get your FAA #107 commercial license.
 Pilot Institute is one of the paid online drone programs but there are also free programs available.
 See videos below.
 Pilot institute Drone Pilot License Another program is Remotepilot101.com

-Remote ID limitations: Bluetooth maximum range is only going to be about 9/10ths of a mile in perfect line of sight which isn't going to alert airports or air traffic your flying in the area.
+Remote ID limitations: Bluetooth maximum range is only about a half mile in perfect line of sight which isn't going to alert airports or air traffic your flying in the area.
 Think about that for a minute.
-Who is going to see you have remote ID and know who you are and where you are flying?
-Even if flying site neighbors know about the Remote ID rules they have to download an app to get more information on their Android phone.
-Apple phones can't read the remote ID signal.
-There is a video on line where multiple remote ID units are tested and the longest range they got was 2400 feet which is less than a half of a mile.
+Most of my flights are only 8-20 minutes with my wings so they only will have that much time to look for me because the Remote ID will go off when I change batteries.
+There is a video on line where multiple remote ID units are tested and the longest range they got was 2400 feet which is less than a half of a mile so to identify you they have to already be very close.
+The government isn't sitting and watching you from a distance.

 I have been a member of the AMA for many years.
-The AMA leadership met with the legislators in congress and defended RC rights and traditions.
-Here is a Video Link from the AMA about legislation.
-Without them the FAA rules would be much different and much more restrictive than they are now.
+The AMA (Academy of Model Aircraft) leadership met with the legislators in congress and defended RC rights and traditions.
+Without the AMA the FAA rules would be much different and much more restrictive than they are now.
 AMA membership also has a limited liability insurance.
 Many clubs, events and flying sites require AMA insurance.
-I am an AMA member so I can fly at their club fields.
+I am also an AMA member so I can fly at their club fields.
 The AMA fields won't require the remote ID since they will be FAA FRIA sites.
-Learn more about the AMA
+Learn more about the AMA.
+The AMA (Academy of Model Aeronautics) has a safety handbook that can be found here: AMA safety Handbook

 My View